The-Balance-FFXIV/balance-static/content/jobs/healers/sage/basic-guide.md

 ![Toxikon II](https://xivapi.com/i/003000/003684_hr1.png)

-Toxikon's advantage is that it is the same potency as Dosis, but is instant cast, thus allowing free movement while using it.
+Toxikon's advantage is that it has the same potency as Dosis, but is instant cast, thus allowing free movement while using it.
 Toxikon requires Addersting charges to use.
-These can only be attained by having your shield from Eukrasian Diagnosis be fully consumed.
+You start the instance with three out of three charges.
+After that, these can only be attained by having your shield from Eukrasian Diagnosis be fully consumed.
 However, using Eukrasian Diagnosis and Toxikon is still a damage loss compared to using two
 Doses.
-Therefore, the ideal way to use it is to apply the shields pre-pull (either on just the main tank, or on the main tank and two others for fights with a raidwide in the first 25 seconds or so).
+Therefore, the ideal way to use it is to apply the shields during downtime, such as a raid mechanic where the boss is untargetable, or between dungeon pulls.
 This will give you 1 to 3 charges to use.
 You can repeat this process during any downtime that may exist in the fight, giving you a few more charges to use.

 #### Pneuma